wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_getblockcount.md

 ---
-title: doge:getblockcount \[POST\]
+title: doge:getblockcount - Dogecoin
-description: Returns the number of blocks in the longest block chain.
+description: Example code for the doge:getblockcount json-rpc method. Сomplete guide on how to use doge:getblockcount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters